-The Regional Arts Development Fund (RADF) is a partnership between the Queensland Government and local governments.
-It invests in quality arts and cultural experiences across Queensland based on locally determined priorities.
+The Regional Arts Development Fund (RADF) is an annual partnership between the Queensland Government and Redland City Council.

 For further Queensland Government arts and cultural programs and opportunities please visit Arts Queensland.

 - Applications open – Monday 19 February 2024

 - Applications close – Monday 1 April 2024 at midnight

 - Applications must be completed via Council's online portal SmartyGrants.

 - Click here to apply for Round 2.

 Prior to making an application, please read the Information for Applicants: Regional Arts Development Fund (RADF) Guidelines 2023-24 [PDF, 1MB].